Assertor1290/ML-Target-15/Day_2/Readme.md

 1. Numpy Intro: Understanding the basic functionality of NumpPy
 2. Image: Working with PIL and matplotlib
 3. RGB: Displaying the RGB components of an image
-4. OpenCV first: Basic Open CV operations
+4. OpenCV first: Basic Open CV operations.
+Detect face and eyes in an image